alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-24-baath-party.md

 ---
 layout: post
-title: "Ba'ath Party"
+title: "Ruling On The Ba'ath Party"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa wa Maqalat 28/270"
 category: [sects]
+tags: [ibn-baz]
-hijri: Dhu al-Hijjah 3, 1441 AH
+hijri: "Dhu al-Hijjah 3, 1441 AH"
 lang: en
-note: false
+translation: false
 summary: "All Ba'athists are Kafirs including the president of Iraq as they oppose Shari'ah (Islamic law) and feud with it."
 muftis:
   chairman: